-As at 31 December 2023 and 31 December 2022 with regard to scrap metal stated at UZS 392 billion and UZS 190 billion, respectively, and finished goods stated at UZS 732 billion and UZS 105 billion, respectively, due to specific issues we encountered when observing the counting of these inventories at the warehouses, we were unable to satisfy ourselves as to those inventory quantities by alternative means.
-As a result, we were unable to determine whether adjustments might have been necessary in respect of these inventories as at 31 December 2023 and the related elements making up the consolidated statements of financial position, profit or loss and other comprehensive income, changes in equity and cash flows as at and for the year then ended.
-Our opinion on the consolidated financial statements as at and for the year ended 31 December 2022 dated 3 August 2023 was modified accordingly.
+We were unable to confirm the inventory quantities of scrap metal stated at UZS 392 billion and finished goods stated at UZS 732 billion as at 31 December 2023 due to technical issues encountered over counting of these inventories at the warehouses.
+We were unable to satisfy ourselves as to those inventory quantities by alternative means.
+As a result, we were unable to determine whether adjustments might have been necessary in respect of these inventories as at 31 December 2023 and the related elements making up the consolidated statement of financial position as at 31 December 2023, and the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the years ended 31 December 2024 and 31 December 2023.
+Our opinion on the consolidated financial statements as at and for the year ended 31 December 2023 dated 9 July 2024 was modified accordingly.